 Safety and Comfort with Anesthesia

-Medications are administered for your comfort during breast augmentation.
+Medications are administered for your comfort during breast augmentation during breast lift procedure.
 Choices include intravenous sedation or general anesthesia: Dr. Koplin will recommend the best anesthesia for you.
 Your anesthesia provider has a wealth of experience in surgical procedures, safety, and care.
 Your safety and comfort are always paramount.

 Fully Staffed Recovery Room